liyong31/liyong31.github.io/_pages/cv.md

 Education
 ======
+* Nanjing University of Posts and Telecommunications, Nanjing, China
-* B.S. in Computer Science and Technology, Nanjing University of Posts and Telecommunications, Sept.
+  * B.S. in Computer Science and Technology, Sept.
 2009 - Jul.
 2013
-* Ph.D in Computer Software and Theory, Institute of Software, Chinese Academy of Sciences and University of Chinese Academy of Sciences, Sept.
+* Institute of Software, Chinese Academy of Sciences and University of Chinese Academy of Sciences, Beijing, China
+  * Ph.D in Computer Software and Theory, Sept.
 2013 - Jan.
 2020 (expected)

 Research stays
 ======